FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 For the purposes of this walkthrough we will use the following fictitious claim:

+* A single claim is created for a client.
-* Our claim contains three activities
+* Our claim contains three activities.
-* Activities are configured in a workflow where: Activity 1 -> Activity 2
+* Activities are configured in a workflow where: Activity 1 -> Activity 2.
-* Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow
+* Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow.
+* Activities 1, 2 & 3 are claim activities.

 **Note:** All id's (uuid's) shown in the examples below are fictitious.
 And also be aware id's are environment & claim specific.

-## Use Case: Capturing basic claimant information & redirecting them to step 1 of the claims process
+## Use Case 1: Capturing basic client information & redirecting them to step 1 of the claims process

 *Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.

 1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** A Contact should by default be an administrator.
 2. Create a Claim: POST request to `/funnel/v2/claims`
-3. Create Activity 1: POST request to: `/funnel/v2/activities?claimId={claimId}&contactId={contactId}` **Note:** Either create a Contact OR a Claim activity.
+3. Create Activity 1: POST request to: `/funnel/v2/activities?claimId={claimId}`.
 4. Create Magic Link for redirect: POST request to: `/funnel/v2/contacts/{contactId}/magic-link` You will receive a response containing a redirect url which, when followed, will enable the client to begin the claims process at the first Open activity